yozachar/vudoku/README.md

 > This app is in the process of deployment on Streamlit.

 - Meanwhile you can clone the repository
+- Open the directory. `cd vudoku`
-- Create a conda environment `conda env create -f environment.yml`
+- Create a conda environment `conda env create -f src/environment.yml`
 - Open terminal in the root of the clone repository and run `streamlit run src/main.py`
 - It should automatically redirect you to the browser, if not open the browser and go to [`https://localhost:8501`](http://localhost:8501/)